Learn Faith-Based Rehab: Treating th...

 Spiritual Care

 There are countless ways to engage with spirituality.
-Some clients find value in connecting with a higher power, and others find more meaning in the idea of an energetic source, or the oneness of the universe.
+Some clients find value in connecting with a higher power, and others find more meaning in the idea of an energetic source or the oneness of the universe.
 These perspectives are deeply personal, and it’s important to honor the beliefs that feel most meaningful to you.
 Those beliefs may differ from those of your family, your community, and even your cohort in rehab.
 That’s perfectly healthy.
-Every spiritual practice invites you to redefine your best self, and connect with your personal sense of morality.
-If the idea of a higher power doesn’t resonate with you, you may still find value in other spiritual techniques.
+Every spiritual practice invites you to redefine your best self and connect with your personal sense of morality.
+If the idea of a higher power doesn’t resonate with you, you may still find value in other spiritual beliefs or techniques.

 Some rehab centers incorporate meditation into their daily schedules, whether or not they connect it with a specific religion.
 Tony Tan, CEO of 180 Sanctuary At PuriPai Villa, explains the distinction.
-“Thailand is well known for its meditation, yoga practices and Buddhist culture,” Tan says.
-However, he and his team “try to defer away from the religious aspect, but we focus a lot on the spiritual well-being of the individual.
+“Thailand is well known for its meditation, yoga practices, and Buddhist culture,” Tan says.
+However, he and his team "try to steer away from the religious aspect, but we focus a lot on the spiritual well-being of the individual.
 So we incorporate meditation and mindfulness practice into our program here.”
 With or without religious belief, techniques like this one can be extremely helpful to people in recovery.

 Spiritual Growth and Addiction Recovery

 Religion and spirituality can also have a positive impact on interpersonal relationships.
-Research has found that religious communities tend to provide structure and support15 that are extremely important aspects of addiction recovery.
-However, it’s important to note that toxic communities may in fact contribute to substance abuse.
+Research has found that religious communities tend to provide structure and support that are extremely important aspects of addiction recovery.2 However, it’s important to note that toxic communities may in fact contribute to substance abuse.
 By connecting with a spiritual community in the context of rehab, after you’ve already set the intention to heal, you may be less likely to face this problem.

 Spiritual Faith Can Prompt Faith in Yourself